Room: King Willem Alexander

 Session Description

-Gasification processes for polygeneration, including the use of biochar for syngas purification and a classification model for syngas applications.
+Gasification processes for polygeneration, including the use of biochar for syngas purification and a classification model for syngas applications in this oral session.

 Chair